Wisconsin Self-Harm Injury Data Dashboard

 Help is available

-If you or someone you know is experiencing a suicidal, mental health, and/or substance use crisis, the 988 Suicide & Crisis Lifeline provides 24/7 connection to confidential support.
+If you or someone you know is experiencing a suicidal, mental health, and/or substance use crisis, the 988 Suicide & Crisis Lifeline provides 24/7 connection to confidential support with a trained counselor.
 Call or text 988 or chat via 988lifeline.org.

 What is self-harm?

 Self-harm refers to intentional actions taken to hurt oneself.
-Self-harm that results in injury may be done to express or lessen emotional pain.
-Some examples include cutting, poisoning, or burning oneself.
-Someone who self-harms may or may not have the intention to die by suicide.
-Self-harm, may, however, put a person at greater risk for repeated self-harm, suicide attempt, or death by suicide.
+Self-harm may be done as a coping strategy in response to stress, anxiety, or other emotional/mental health concerns.
+Someone who self-harms may or may not have the intention to die by suicide and injuries resulting from self-harm can range from minor to severe.
+Additionally, self-harm may refer to a current behavior that does not include an active injury (see Technical Notes for more detail).
+All instances are a public health concern and may put a person at greater risk for repeated self-harm, suicide attempt, or death by suicide.
 The dashboard below includes all instances of self-harm, regardless of suicidal intent.

 Learn more about self-harm, including the warning and signs and how to help someone who is self-harming.